Pranav-7/Coral_Protocol_Guide/Coral_Github_Projects_Analysis_Guide.md

 ```bash
 cd coral-server
 ```
+## Understanding the Agent Registry
+Before we dive into the configuration, let's understand what we're setting up.
+The `application.yaml` file contains an "Agent Registry" - think of it as a directory that tells the Coral server:

+- What agents are available - Which AI agents you can use in your sessions
+- How to start each agent - The commands needed to run each agent program
+- What each agent needs - API keys, configuration options, and environment settings
+- How to connect them - The communication setup between agents and the server

+Each agent in the registry has two main parts:

+- Options: The configuration settings users need to provide (like API keys)
+- Runtime: Instructions for how to actually start and run the agent

 Open `src/main/resources/application.yaml` and replace its contents with this configuration:

-This `application.yaml` acts as a blueprint that tells the server which agents are available, how to run each agent, what API keys they need, and how they should connect to each other:

 ```yaml
 registry: